speedata/xts-doc/docs/manual/xpath.md

     | pdf box     | string  | yes      | One of the PDF boxes: `artbox`, `cropbox`, `bleedbox`, `trimbox` `mediabox`.
 This defaults to the `mediabox`.
 Only useful when the first argument is a PDF file |
     | unit       | string | yes      | Return the height/width of the image in the amount of units instead of grid cells. |

+The image dimensions are rather meaningless when the image is a bitmap file (PNG or a JPEG).
+XTS assumes a PPI (pixels per inch) value of 96.
+So a 960 pixel wide image has a width of 10 inch or 254 mm.
+XTS does not extract the PPI values from the image itself.